richardcom/tp/docs/UserGuide.md

 Both the name and the ISBN of the book are optional argument in the command.

-The book name searching follows the all match pattern, where the search name string will be split into keywords according to the white space in between, and the book name will need to contain all of the keywords.
+The book name searching follows the all match pattern, where the search name string will be split into keywords according to the white space in between, and the book name will need to contain all of the keywords in order to be included in the result list.

-The ISBN name searching follows the some match pattern, where the search number string will be split into keywords according to the white space in between, and the book number will need to contain some of the keywords.
+The ISBN name searching follows the some match pattern, where the search number string will be split into keywords according to the white space in between, and the book ISBN will need to contain some of the keywords in order to be included in the result list.

 The keyword of book name is case insensitive.